jorshbag/project-voltron/README.md

 ### What didn't go well
 * I originally tried to pursue ELBs as the load balancer of choice, but ran into some issues getting the ELB to talk to the backend nodes after publication.
 Try as I might, this wouldn't work, or Packer could've been even simpler.
 * CircleCI, while a great choice for CI, was not in my wheelhouse and took some time to become familiar with.
 The level of testing is something I would definitely revisit given more time and some additional experience with the tools (and some additional coworker brains to collaborate with).
 * Packer and Terraform make too many assumptions and the implementation is not extensible enough to be leveraged in different situations.
 I would prefer not to use multiple AMIs, and not to hard code any details (such as subnet-id or VPC-id) into any of the code, but this was something I felt would be sufficient "tech debt".
-This is where a configuration management tool would go far (deploying more than two types of servers using AMIs is my limit)
+This is where a configuration management tool would go far (deploying more than two types of servers using AMIs is my personal limit before it gets too complicated to manage)
 * Given my druthers, I would rewrite the bash script as python as a bonus exercise, but decided bash would be easiest to deliver (and ensure proper functionality)
 * When terraform deploys new (or updated) assets, there is a period where the service becomes unavailable (due to Terraform tearing down the old assets prior to the starting of the new ones).
 This is generally not acceptable, especially in any type of a 3+ 9's environment, and would be something I would revisit right away in this deployment process.
+This could be bandaided by having Cloudflare keep an "always on" copy (using cached resources), but would be better to archiect into the delivery pipeline as well.

 ### What Went Well:
-* Familiarity with the ask and suggested technologies lead to a relatively easy-to-architect platform
+* Familiarity with the ask and suggested technologies lead to a relatively easy-to-architect platform, without a lot of gotchas.
+* Scripting came together easily and without many revisions.
-* Integration with Free Resources (NewRelic, Cloudflare, AWS) allows for quite a bit of out of the box capability without a lot of effort.
+* Integration with Free Resources (NewRelic, Cloudflare, AWS, CircleCI) allows for quite a bit of out of the box capability without a lot of effort.
 * SSL implementation from end-to-end.
 No content available through this exercise is available over HTTP (even inside the VPC).
-This is very easy to do with Nginx and Cloudflare.
+This is very easy to do with Nginx, haproxy and Cloudflare.

 ## Verdict:
 At the end of this exercise, I would consider this production-ready for non-enterprise clients.
 It works and it works reliably (for being opinionated).
 While I believe I've given solid consideration to many aspects of ensuring a secure environment for hosting, the deployment automation aspects deserve additional refinement before I would feel fully comfortable taking this to an enterprise-grade production environment.